warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 where :math:`\vec{r}^{\rm (im)}` (:math:`\vec{r}^{\rm (foc)}`) correspond to coordinates on the imaging (focusing) plane and :math:`G` is called the point-spread-function (PSF) of the imaging system.
-The actual expression of the PSF depends on the implementation of the imaging lens, but in general is acts as a low-pass filter because it is aperture-limited, i.e. one cannot observe details below the diffraction limit (typical width of a detail smaller than the wavelength).
+The actual expression of the PSF depends on the implementation of the imaging lens, but in general it acts as a low-pass filter because it is aperture-limited, i.e. one cannot observe details below the diffraction limit (typical width of a detail smaller than the wavelength).
 In Nemaktis, we use a very simple model of imaging system based on a single objective lens and the imaging/focusing planes placed at distance